-If your group is looking to embark on a one-of-a-kind sacred voyage, Canada’s charming French province, you’ll find an array of religious sites and churches in Quebec
+If your group is looking to embark on a one-of-a-kind sacred voyage to Canada’s charming French province, you’ll find an array of religious sites and churches in Quebec

 Quebec City, the capital, is one of the oldest European cities in North America.
 Since the colonization of New France, religious practices have played an integral role in Quebec’s history.
-Along with the cobblestone streets that lead to numerous chateaus and old stone buildings, you will find renowned shrines, cathedrals, and sanctuaries that date back centuries.
+Along with the cobblestone streets that lead to numerous chateaus and old stone buildings, you will find renowned shrines, cathedrals, sanctuaries and churches in Quebec that date back centuries.
 Here we’ve compiled some of the top religious sites and churches in Quebec for your group to discover.

 Groups who want the entire historical experience can drive Route de la Nouvelle-France, where pilgrims began their first journey to Saint-Anne-de-Beaupre around four centuries ago.
-This route along the Saint Lawrence River also has 23 places to visit that include museums, heritage houses, and chapels.
+This route along the Saint Lawrence River also has nearly 30 places to visit that include museums, heritage houses and chapels.

 Basilique-Cathédrale Notre-Dame-de-Québec, Quebec City